 There are no estuaries, beach areas or dunes associated with the area proposed for FLUM change.
 However, the areas are delineated as upland, disturbed wetlands and wetlands based upon the delineation performed by Julie Cheon.
 The proposed development and FLUM/Zoning change are located within the upland and disturbed wetlands and is laid out in such a way as to not impact the undisturbed wetlands.
+There are no undisturbed wetlands located within the Property proposed for amendment.
+All nearby undisturbed wetlands outside the boundary of the Property will remain undisturbed and undeveloped as conservation lands.
+The wetland delineation described above is the basis for the legal description of the Property proposed for amendment shown in Figure 5 and 6, and attachment A of the Ordinance.
+The disturbed wetlands, and upland areas meet the applicable criteria to be suitable for development, subject to permit conditions imposed by regulating agencies.
+Applicant has applied to South Florida Water Management District on July 9, 2021 for an Environmental Resource Permit (application number 210709-6769) ("SFWMD Application").
+The SFWMD Application proposes to lay fill in areas of the Property where necessary, and the appropriate agencies will review and impose conditions in coordination with the SFWMD Application.
 These are protected resources important to the tenants of Chapter 163, 9J-5, F.A.C., or the Principles for Guiding Development.
 Similarly, no living marine resources adjacent to the subject area would be adversely impacted by the proposed change in the FLUM map.